 Attendance and exclusion:

 Attendance and exclusion of pupils with SEND is monitored by the Head Teacher.
-Data for 2015-16 shows that attendance of the SEND pupil group was 95.91% .
-This is below the whole-school attendance figure for the same period (96.8%).
-This difference was mainly related to the low attendance of one child.
+Data for 2016/17 shows that attendance of the SEND pupil group was 95.51% .
+This is slightly below the whole-school attendance figure for the same period (96.8%).

-There have been no fixed-term exclusions in the past year.
+There have been 5 fixed-term exclusions in the past year.
+These relate to one child.
+This child is receiving support from a number of outside agencies, including the Educational Psychology Service, the Advisory Teaching Service, CYPS and Families First Plus.
 There have been no internal exclusions in the past year.

 The School is part of Tewkesbury District Partnership of schools (TDP), and, as such, has links to a designated Vulnerabilities, Inclusion and Attendance Officer who is able to support the school in dealing with any attendance issues, including any persistent lateness.